-A security analyst three hours into her shift is triaging the same categories of alerts she triaged yesterday.
+Consider the security analyst three hours into her shift, triaging the same categories of alerts she triaged yesterday.
 Somewhere in the queue, between the noise, sits a finding that matters.
 She might catch it.
 She might not.
-It depends on how many alerts arrived before it, how well her tooling surfaces signal from noise, how much sleep she got, whether last week's tuning changes reduced the false positive rate or just shifted it to a different detection rule.
-Her attention, her fatigue, the quality of her telemetry, the velocity of yesterday's deployments, the threat actor's patience.
-These are all variables in a system whose behavior emerges from their interaction.
+It depends on a myriad of factors, from how many alerts arrived before it to how much sleep she got.
+Her attention, her fatigue, the quality of her telemetry, etc. are all variables in a system whose behavior emerges from their interaction.
 None of them alone determines the outcome.
 The dynamics do.

 Her queue has been growing for three weeks.
 Recovery time after each incident is longer than last month.
+Something is wrong, but the vocabulary she’s been given (controls, compliance, risk ratings) doesn’t capture it.
 She knows the system is drifting.
-She just can't name where.
+She just can’t name where.

-Most security models treat posture as a state.
-A "control" is implemented or not, passing or failing.
-A SOC2 Type II report captures a moment.
+Most security models pretend posture is a state.
+A “control” is implemented or not, passing or failing.
+A SOC 2 Type II report captures a moment.
 Between that moment and the next audit, configurations drift, services deploy, staff turns over, and the snapshot becomes a historical document about a system that no longer exists.

-Our analyst is playing whack-a-mole.
+Within this paradigm, our analyst plays whack-a-mole.
 Scan, find, patch, repeat.
-Each vulnerability treated as an isolated event rather than a symptom of system behavior.
-She remediates the finding but never addresses why vulnerabilities accumulate faster than she can clear them.
-The perimeter she's defending dissolved years ago.
+Each vulnerability is treated as an isolated event rather than a symptom of system behavior.
+She remediates the finding but never addresses why vulnerabilities accumulate faster than she can remediate them.
+The perimeter she’s defending dissolved years ago.
 Workloads span providers.
-Data flows through APIs no one fully maps.
+Data flows through APIs no one fully controls.
 Identity determines access, not network topology.
-She's defending a boundary that doesn't exist while the actual dynamics go unexamined.
+Meanwhile the actual dynamics go unexamined.

 The Reframe: Your Environment Is a Dynamical System

-Your environment is a dynamical system.
-The concepts physicists use to study such systems (attractors, feedback loops, thresholds, coupling, bifurcation) describe the structure of what security practitioners navigate every day.
+The concepts physicists use to study systems (attractors, feedback loops, thresholds, coupling, bifurcation) translate directly into how security operations actually work.
 Not as metaphors.
-As descriptions.
-The goal is to make that structure explicit and to work with it deliberately rather than by feel.
+They describe the structure of what security practitioners navigate every day.
+The goal is to make that structure explicit.
+To work with it deliberately rather than by feel.

+Thresholds are where influence concentrates.
 In dynamical systems, a threshold is the boundary between basins of attraction.
-On one side, the system recovers from perturbation and returns to a secure equilibrium.
+On one side of it, the system recovers from perturbation and returns to a secure equilibrium.
 On the other, it drifts toward compromise.
-The threshold is where influence concentrates, and security teams live there whether they recognize it or not.
+The threshold is where the system’s fate gets determined, and security teams live there whether they recognize it or not.

 Multiple thresholds coexist.
 Alert volume has one: above it, triage quality collapses.
 Staffing has one: below it, response capacity can’t keep pace.
 Vulnerability accumulation has one: beyond it, remediation debt becomes unserviceable.
 Each operates semi-independently.
 Each can trigger cascades when crossed.